BBC News Online: Magazine

 The "Magazine" is a section of BBC News Online that includes a number of articles that are not tied to a particular event or topic, unlike the other articles on the site.
 The editor is Jonathan Duffy, who took over from Giles Wilson in April 2006.

 A major part of the magazine was the "Magazine Monitor" column, which took an irreverent view on the day's news.
 It usually included the "Paper Monitor", which provided a commentary on the daily press in the United Kingdom.
 During the day a series of caption competitions and oddities were added.
 On weekday evenings at around 5 p.m.
 GMT, letters from readers, both serious and light-hearted, were published.
 Topics could be varied: comments on news stories; how to measure sizes in terms of London AEC Routemaster buses, or for larger geographical areas, Wales; spotting people mentioned in news stories whose name is particularly appropriate for their job, etc. Other favourite areas of discussion included the Flexicon, the gender of Paper Monitor or coming up with sardonic comments about previous letters.

 On Friday evenings, ready for Saturday morning, an article called "10 things we didn't know last week" collated odd and interesting facts from the week's news.
 Readers were encouraged to send their own images depicting ten objects to accompany the facts; past examples have included 10 swans flying in formation and 10 toes.

 Since a redesign of the BBC News Online in September 2006, the Magazine Monitor followed a blog-style layout, rather than as a page updated over the week in a similar way to news articles.
 Comments were allowed, but not published, other than a selection in the daily letters.

 On 28 September 2016, the BBC News Magazine was rolled into the broader BBC Stories topic, which itself closed on 19 September 2020.

+Have Your Say

+Have Your Say (HYS) is a discussion message board on the BBC News website allowing readers to post comments and opinions on select articles.
+The feature has been present since the beginning of the website.